Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

 -   Occupation with id 7 (59,133 orders)

-    We can target those customers than other.
+    We can target those customers more than others.

     `What is the most common duration of stay in the current city  that has the most orders in the last month?`